Hong Taiji: Expansion

 In 1636, Hong Taiji invaded Joseon Korea, as the latter did not accept that Hong Taiji had become emperor and refused to assist in operations against the Ming.
 With the Joseon dynasty surrendered in 1637, Hong Taiji succeeded in making them cut off relations with the Ming dynasty and force them to submit as tributary state of the Qing dynasty.
-Also during this period, Hong Taiji took over Inner Mongolia in three major wars, each of them victorious.
+Also during this period, Hong Taiji took over Inner Mongolia, which protected northern border of China, in three major wars, each of them victorious.
 From 1636 until 1644, he sent 4 major expeditions into the Amur region.
 In 1640 he completed the conquest of the Evenks, when he defeated and captured their leader Bombogor.
 By 1644, the entire region was under his control.

 Huang Taji's plan at first was to make a deal with the Ming dynasty.
 If the Ming was willing to give support and money that would be beneficial to the Qing's economy, the Qing in exchange would not only be willing to not attack the borders, but also admit itself as a country one level lower than the Ming dynasty; however, since Ming court officials were reminded of the deal that preceded the Song dynasty's wars with the Jin Empire, the Ming refused the exchange.
 Huang Taiji rejected the comparison, saying that, "Neither is your Ming ruler a descendant of the Song nor are we heir to the Jin.
 That was another time."
 Hong Taiji had not wanted to conquer the Ming.
 The Ming's refusal ultimately led him to take the offensive.
 The people who first encouraged him to invade the Ming dynasty were his ethnic Han advisors Fan Wencheng, Ma Guozhu, and Ning Wanwo.
 Hong Taiji recognized that the Manchus needed Han defectors in order to assist in the conquest of the Ming, and thus explained to other Manchus why he also needed to be lenient to recent defectors like Ming general Hong Chengchou, who surrendered to the Qing in 1642.